 Place something heavy on top of it or else the secondary container will be pressed up.

 Now allow the cement/concrete to dry, it’s better to wait 24 hours for the cement/concrete to dry.

 After the concrete dries carefully remove the containers.
 The secondary container can be removed easily.

-I applied 2 coats of golden acrylic paint as I already have a bunch of plain concrete planters.
+I applied 2 coats of gold acrylic paint as I already have a bunch of plain concrete planters.